inqgamerz48/ai-cold-outreach-saas/docs/QUICKSTART.md

 3. Enter search term: `Coffee shops in Brooklyn`
 4. Click "Start Search"
 5. Wait for results in Jobs queue

+### Create Email Campaign
+1. Go to Templates → Create a template
+2. Go to Email Accounts → Add your SMTP
+3. Go to Campaigns → New Campaign
+4. Follow the 4-step wizard

 ---